evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_Sportback_55_e-tron/_index.md

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 1800, and on unbraked, it is 750 kg (3968/1653 lbs).
 ### Availability & Pricing

 This model had a world premiere on 09.11.2022, and deliveries started in March 2023.
+This model is available in North America, China, Europe, and the Middle East.